robertZaufall/mindmanager_ai/readme.md

 DeepSeek created an extraordinary open source model DeepSeek V2.5 which seems to be as good as GPT-4o.
 ### Alibaba Cloud
 Alibaba Cloud models cannot generate large amounts of tokens (`Qwen-Max`: 2000, `Qwen-Plus` + `Qwen-Turbo`: 1500) but the results are good. `Qwen-Turbo` is very fast. `Qwen 2.5` model is still not available outside China by now (2024-11-22).
+### Mistral AI
+Mistral AI is hosting their commercial flagship models `Mixtral-Large` and `Pixtral-Large`. `Mixtral-Large` is a 'best in class' model.
+The maximum numer of possible output tokens is a little bit unclear (max_tokens may meant to be the sum of input and output tokens).
 ### Groq (platform)
 Groq is sure the fastest LLM platform by now. `LLaMA3`, `Mixtral` and `Gemma2` are proven models.
 ### Perplexity (platform)